gvitaly87/Cocktail-Generator/README.md

 - fetch
 - js files

-> ## March 15th, 2021:
+> ## Kyle

-- All: Divided up tasks
+- CSS Styling with Erica
+- Helped with populating DB
-- All: Set due dates for tasks.
+- Organized due dates and schedule for group
-- Kyle: Set up index html page, linked style sheets, coded nav in html, created fonts.css, added gallery/team/login pages.
-Google fonts imported.
-Nav styled, header section started.

-## March 16th, 2021:

-Kyle: @media's added to css, background added more mobile on text
+- Made SVG's for the login, register and subscribe forms; as well as search magnifying glass
+- Refactored some ejs/mjs
+- Mobile Friendliness